GWDZ-true/amoralsciences/index.md

 We also provide undergraduates with opportunities to present their own philosophical research.
 Apart from academic meetings, we host more socially-oriented events every term.

-To join us, you simply need to fill in the form on this page.
-You may also want to follow us on our [Facebook](https://www.facebook.com/amoralsciencesclub "Facebook").
+To join us, you simply need to fill in [this form](https://forms.gle/SDwbGMb5GQrUHd768 "this form").
+You may also want to follow us on [Facebook](https://www.facebook.com/amoralsciencesclub "Facebook").

 See you around!

-{% include figure.html image="/assets/photos/mscphoto.jpeg" caption="Our name derives from the Moral Sciences Club, Cambridge's influential philosophy discussion group (pictured here) which continues to host talks by esteemed speakers" width="500" height="300" %}
+{% include figure.html image="/assets/photos/mscphoto.jpeg" caption="Our name derives from the Moral Sciences Club, Cambridge's professional philosophy society" width="500" height="300" %}